 M. Cristina Fernández

-Cristina joined this institution in the Fall of 2020 and provides career and professional development support within the School of Nursing and Health Sciences.
+Cristina has been with the institution since 2020, providing career and professional development support to the Healthcare & Wellness Career Community and Teacher Education graduate students.
 Her goal when working with students is to support them in cultivating and achieving their professional goals, enabling them to take the next steps in their career journeys with confidence.

 What does Cristina wish she knew about career development when she was in undergrad?

-Sarah joined Merrimack in 2011 and provides career advising and education to all students in the School of Education & Social Policy.
+Sarah joined Merrimack in 2011 and provides career advising and education to undergraduate students in the Education & Social Policy Career Community.
 Prior to many years working in career development, Sarah worked in admissions at both the University of Hartford and Merrimack College.
 After starting her master’s degree she realized she wanted to work more closely with students, and transitioned to focus on career advising.

 Sarah received a master of education in higher education from Merrimack College and a bachelor of arts in communication from the University of Hartford.